geekfeiw/CSI-Net/README.md

 ## Citation
 Please cite this paper in your publications if it helps your research.
-On hold in

     @article{wang2018csi,
-  title={CSI-Net: Unified Body Characteration and Action Recognition}, author={Wang, Fei and Han, Jinsong and Zhang, Shiyuan and He, Xu, Huang, Dong}, journal={arXiv preprint}, year={2018}
+      title={CSI-Net: Unified Body Characteration and Action Recognition}, author={Wang, Fei and Han, Jinsong and Zhang, Shiyuan and He, Xu, Huang, Dong}, journal={arXiv preprint},
+      year={2018}
     }